feelpp/mordicus/src/poc-1/README.md

     Safran's module:
     go to tests/Mordicus/Modules/Safran and run
     pytest --cov=../../../src/Mordicus/Modules/Safran --cov-report=html:../../../coverageReports/coverageReportModuleSafran

+    The Core and all modules must keep 100% coverage independantly.

 4) **EXAMPLES**

     Examples are available in the folder examples/ They can be run by excuting the "mordicusScript" files

 5) **CONTRIBUTION**